TriKro/rsb-content/part3-generative_market_research/customer-discovery-interviews.md

 Typical rounds of customer discovery interviews require at least five separate interviews with individual customers, but some entrepreneurs advocate as many as 100 before drawing a conclusion.

-Time commitment can be as little as 15 minutes per interview for consumer products to 2 hour conversations for B2B sales.
+Time commitment can be as little as 15 minutes per interview for consumer products to a 2 hour conversations for B2B sales.

-The most significant investment of time can be in recruiting customers to interview which can again vary from a 5 minute walk to the local coffeeshop to a lengthy cold outreach program via LinkedIn in the case of an entrepreneur with no market access into a highly specialized vertical.
+The most significant investment of time can be in recruiting customers to interview, which can again vary from a 5 minute walk to the local coffeeshop to a lengthy cold outreach program via LinkedIn, in the case of an entrepreneur with no market access into a highly specialized vertical.

 Costs are typically zero or very low.
 In many cases, interview subjects are offered a gift certificate for their time that can be anywhere from $5 USD to $50 USD.